amyoccodingwaves/amyoccodingwaves.github.io/index.md

 Notes:
 * <!DOCTYPE html> is not a HTML tag, it only declares the document type (informing the browser that the document type).
 * The <html> is always at the beginning of html content and </html> is always at the end.
-So, bascially the entire content of any website wil be found between these two tags.
+So, basically the entire content of any website will be found between these two tags.
 * The <head> is an element that contains meta information about the document but note, is not displayed on the screen (the page configuration details).
 * The <body> contains everything that is displayed on the web page.
 * The <title> element is within the <head> and this text will appear in the title of your browser.